smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 Focus
 ===============================================================================

+Why improve my ability to focus?
+I believe if I worked with a higher degree of focus I would get more done, be more effective and learn faster.
+Two primary ways I want to build this habit is to focus on doing fewer activities at a time and eliminate distractions.

 Work in progress is not done and only when we are completely done are our results valuable for our clients.
 Building great software requires dedicated focus and attention which is impossible if you are juggling many different tasks or projects.
+Delays between intermediate steps slow down work and result in getting less done.
+Conversely, eliminating delays and rework will increase what I am capable of accomplishing.

 Being able to block out the world and focus on one thing is a skill.
 Like a muscle, continuously focusing on small tasks which add up to bigger goals will becomes easier the more your try to do it.
-This is why I believe it is an essential habit for software developers to excel.
+Since most development activities are the sum of many small parts being able to focus and complete each of them will result in working more effectively.

-I want to be able to focus on delivering value for our clients.
+Improved focus will help me to deliver value to our clients.
 My definition for value includes helpings others, sharing knowledge, or merging new code ready to be shipped.
 The bigger the positive impact and lower the risk for our clients the better I am delivering value.
+Understanding the value being created and concentrating on activities that maximize it will lead to better outcomes.

-Doing fewer tasks a time means I can pour all of my attention into a small area to completely finish whatever needs to be done.
-Getting more done will result in more improvements for our customers.
-The added concentration on the smaller details will help me to understand the risks of changes I am making and produce better results.
+Doing fewer tasks at a time means I can pour all of my attention into a small area to completely finish whatever needs to be done.
+Getting more work done will result in more improvements for our customers.
+The added concentration on the smaller details will help me to understand the risks of changes I am making and produce better results with fewer defects.

 There is another category of work competing my time and energy, distractions.
 It is the little things like checking email or attending meetings.
 Few of these